Life Sciences Academy

 Questions?
 Contact firstname.lastname@example.org.

 Are you a new international student or new at Utrecht University?
 Sign up for the Buddy Programme of the GSLS to get more acquainted with Utrecht (University).
 Participation is free of charge.
-Moreover, Utrecht University also organises an orientation for all international students (before this introduction week) from August 30th to September 2nd.
+Moreover, Utrecht University also organises an orientation for all international students (before this introduction week).
 You can find more information here.

 Navigation Towards Personal Excellence (NTPE) expands on the information about alumni profiles, valorisation, and experiences during the ILS with 3 workshops and reflection days and is organised separately by each individual Master's programme (with questions about planning, approach your Master's coordinator).